 In Seattle, we pledged to give Mary’s Place, a nonprofit organization that houses homeless families, permanent shelter space within our newest office building by 2020 – watch the surprise announcement here.
-Mary’s Place currently uses a former hotel on our campus as one of their downtown Seattle shelters.

 We also donated 25,000 sq. ft. of space to FareStart, a nonprofit culinary training and employment placement program that empowers people to find higher paying career opportunities within the food service industry.
 In this space, they opened five new eateries and expect to double the number of graduates’ lives they transform over the next 10 years.

 To learn more about community engagement at Amazon, click here.Scroll Down

 We are putting our scale and our inventive culture to work on sustainability and protecting the environment.
 Our packaging innovations like Ships in Own Container and Frustration-Free Packaging eliminated more than 55,000 tons of excess packaging in 2016 alone.

 Amazon was the leading corporate purchaser of renewable energy in the United States according to the 2017 State of Green Business report.

 We currently purchase energy generated by wind farms located across the country, and plan to deploy solar systems on 50 fulfillment and sortation centers globally by 2020.